Supported file formats

 Preserve Audio Sync

-This option decodes the source so that the audio and video is in sync.
-Preserve Audio Sync works by adding or dropping frames, which can result in choppier-looking video.
+This option decodes the source so that the audio and video are in sync.
+Preserve Audio Sync works by adding or dropping frames, resulting in choppier-looking videos.
 Preserve Audio Sync is the default for all VFR clips that have audio.

 Smooth Video Motion